-To get a legal separation, you need to fill in a separation petition and send it to the court.
+To get a legal separation, you need to fill in a separation application and send it to the court.

-A legal separation allows you to live apart, without divorcing or ending a civil partnership.
+A legal separation allows you to separate, without divorcing or ending a civil partnership.

 You may want a legal separation if: